bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

 1. Go to the `Export Config` section of `Gradle Runner` Step.
 2. Specify the filter.
 This filter is a standard find commands -path pattern, see: [http://linux.die.net/man/1/find](http://linux.die.net/man/1/find "http://linux.die.net/man/1/find") All APKs that have this filter in their file name will be copied to the Bitrise Deploy Directory.

-### Error

-If you see the invalid error in your build log, you most probably will see a completely blank Dashboard of your app ( you cannot see any test results) You have to use the same  troubleshooting process as described above.

-In Gradle Runner Step, you can use the `APK file include filter` and the `Test APK file include filter` step input fields to filter which apk should match with that particular filter.

 ## "Invalid" ??

 VDT issue